bot-app/trading/docs/installation.md

 ## Script Installation

-First of the ways to install Freqtrade, is to use provided the Linux/MacOS `./setup.sh` script, which install all dependencies and help you configure the bot.
+First of the ways to install Trading, is to use provided the Linux/MacOS `./setup.sh` script, which install all dependencies and help you configure the bot.

-Make sure you fulfill the [Requirements](#requirements) and have downloaded the [Freqtrade repository](#trading-repository).
+Make sure you fulfill the [Requirements](#requirements) and have downloaded the [Trading repository](#trading-repository).

 ### Use /setup.sh -install (Linux/MacOS)